CanadianShield/CustomClaimProvider/README.md

 # Application JWT
-To read the contain of token, you have different tools depending of type of token (Claims X-Ray, [JWT Decoder](https://adfshelp.microsoft.com/JwtDecoder/GetToken) or [JWT.io](https://jwt.io)) but in this example, I will use [jwt.ms](https://jwt.io).
+To read the content of token, you have different tools depending of type of token (Claims X-Ray, [JWT Decoder](https://adfshelp.microsoft.com/JwtDecoder/GetToken) or [JWT.io](https://jwt.io)) but in this example, I will use [jwt.ms](https://jwt.io).

 The first step consist to create an application named **CustomClaimProvider-App-JWT**.
 With this application, I will be able to view the contain of my tokens.
 I recommend to create it because each time you want to deploy an application, you should validate informations presented in the token.
 It will be helpful during your day-to-day.